cmaloney/dcos-docs/_pages/usage/services/chronos.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-Chronos is the "cron" for your Mesosphere DCOS.
+Chronos is the "cron" for your Mesosphere DC/OS.
 It is a highly-available distributed job scheduler, providing the most robust way to run batch jobs in your datacenter.
 Chronos schedules jobs across the Mesos cluster and manages dependencies between jobs in an intelligent way.

-*   [Installing Chronos on DCOS][1]
+*   [Installing Chronos on DC/OS][1]
 *   [Uninstalling Chronos][2]

-### <a name="chronosinstall"></a>Installing Chronos on DCOS
+### <a name="chronosinstall"></a>Installing Chronos on DC/OS

 **Prerequisite**